hmdsamarasekara/hmdsamarasekara.github.io/_posts/2022-09-08-receiving-inmarsat-aero-acars.md

   </div>

   <div class="warning-box">
-    Running multiple decoders requires significant CPU resources.
+    Running multiple decoders can be CPU-intensive, especially when monitoring wideband AERO channels simultaneously.
 My <strong>8th-generation Intel i7</strong> system was able to decode all <strong>600 bps and 1200 bps channels simultaneously</strong>, but struggled when the <strong>10500 bps channels</strong> were added.
   </div>
 </div>